The special McKay correspondence and exceptional collection: Introduction

-This theorem is complementary to the works of Craw \cite{Craw_SMC} and Wemyss \cite{Wemyss_GL2}, which describe $D^b \coh Y$ as the derived category of modules over the path algebra of a quiver with relations called the {\em special McKay quiver}.
-Their works in turn are based on a result of Van den Bergh \cite[Theorem B]{Van_den_Bergh_TFNR}.
+Theorem \ref{th:main} is complementary to the works of Craw \cite{Craw_SMC} and Wemyss \cite{Wemyss_GL2}, which describe $D^b \coh Y$ as the derived category of modules over the path algebra of a quiver with relations called the {\em special McKay quiver}.
+One can say that their works give a non-commutative description of the commutative non-crepant resolution, whereas Theorem \ref{th:main} gives the relation between the commutative non-crepant resolution and the non-commutative crepant resolution.